 Top 5 Time Management Tips for High School Students

-Speaking from experience, I can definitely say that most of the challenge behind the issue lies in us not knowing how to handle the workload and manage our time rather than the supposed complexity and tediousness of the tasks themselves.
-We need to be amply prepared to deal with the workload with minimal amounts of stress and without compromising on quality.
+Speaking from experience, I can say that most of the challenge lies in not knowing how to handle the workload and manage your time rather than the supposed complexity and tediousness of the tasks themselves.
+You need to be prepared to deal with the workload without compromising on quality or your stress levels.
+Here are a few helpful tips I’ve picked up over the years to better manage my daily routine better and improve time management.

 1. Make schedules

-At the same time, it’s also vital to keep your schedules realistic so you don’t overwork yourself and tire out too quickly.
+At the same time, keep your schedules realistic so you don’t overwork yourself and burnout quickly.
 To avoid late nights and chaos, it also helps if you learn how to prioritize your work better so that you complete the harder and more complicated tasks before you address the easier ones.
+I would strongly recommend still maintaining good schedules during the holidays or when you are on short breaks or study leave.
+It can give you a flexible routine so that you stay on track and, most importantly, avoid procrastinating.

 Related: Better Time Management in 3 Simple Steps